 Japan-based Suppose Design Office built this brilliant family home that allows residents to be as close to nature as possible.
 Surrounded by a tranquil rural environment, the Hiroshima Hut features sunken rooms and see-through skin under its distinctive flat roof.
 Its unique transparency not only allows plenty of natural light to flood in, but also lets inhabitants to observe and interact with local wildlife.

-Thanks to this home’s wonderful design, it is "possible for a deer to stare at the residents preparing meals,” affirmed the architects.
+It is "possible for a deer to stare at the residents preparing meals", affirmed the architects.

 Measuring 260-square-foot, this humble Japanese home features transparent walls and partitions.